shivam6116/Feature-Selection/README.md

-# Your Project Name
+# Feature Selection

 ## Overview

-This project is a brief description of what your project does.
-Explain the key features and purpose of your project here.
+This project aims to implement and demonstrate feature selection techniques using feature ranking and entropy calculations.
+Feature selection is a crucial step in the data preprocessing stage of machine learning, helping to enhance model performance by reducing overfitting, improving accuracy, and decreasing training time.

 ## Table of Contents